How to Lock a Folder on Windows 11 Using Built-in Encryption Function

 There are several reasons why you cannot password-protect a folder directly in Windows 11:

-- Encryption options might be limited depending on the drive’s file system where the folder is located.
+- Encryption options might be limited depending on the drive’s file system and where the folder is located.
 For example, the older FAT32 file system does not support folder encryption.
 You need NTFS as the file system to use the folder encryption feature.

 - If you are trying to encrypt a folder using third-party encryption software, ensure that the software is installed correctly and compatible with your version of Windows.
-Conflicts or compatibility issues with other software can sometimes prevent the encryption process.

 If you have any queries we missed addressing, check out the section below.